 Table 5 shows that the key variables produced quite similar results in the cases without and with the endogenous variables.
 Relative risk aversion had a negative sign in all models but was significant only in the first model with OIMP maize.
 The subjective probability weight (alpha parameter), however, is positively significant in five of six models.
 The highest levels of significance are found in the DT maize models (significant at the 1% and 0.1% levels), while the parameters are larger in magnitude and significant at the 1% and 5% levels in the case of OIMP maize.
-This indicates that fertilizer use intensity is significantly lower for farmers who overweight low probabilities more and particularly so for the improved maize varieties.
-Figure 2 illustrates the actual distribution of fertilizer use33 on OIMP, DT and LM maize for respondents with alpha<0.75 versus respondents with alpha>0.75.
+This indicates that fertilizer use intensity is significantly lower for farmers who overweight low probability extreme events more and particularly so for the improved maize varieties.
+Figure 2 illustrates the actual distribution of fertilizer use on OIMP, DT and LM maize for respondents with alpha<0.75 versus respondents with alpha>0.75.
 We see that fertilizer use distributions are much lower for the first group and particularly so for the OIMP maize.

 There are no strong shock effects on fertilizer use intensity, but average rainfall is associated with a higher intensity of fertilizer use on OIMP maize, while for DT maize, farmers apply more fertilizer in areas with lower average rainfall.
 The latter may be because they believe it is less risky to apply fertilizer to DT maize in such areas.
 Male-headed households tended to use less fertilizer on LM maize than female-headed households.
 The latter result is in line with females having a stronger preference for local maize, which may be related to its superior post-harvest and food qualities.
+Some learning may enhance the potential of DT maize varieties, as the level of technical efficiency is found to be low in smallholder maize production in Malawi after controlling for drought and land quality (Holden and O'Donnell 2015).